-Staff discussed the violation with Overflow Thrift during their Special Use Permit process and sent a letter to the owner of 803 E. Lincoln Way.
+Staff discussed the violations with Overflow Thrift during its Special Use Permit process and sent a letter to the owner of 803 E. Lincoln Way.
 The owner of 803 then contacted Ames Golden K Kiwanis Club, which operates the trailer on the gravel straddling the property line.
 Staff spoke with both representatives of Kiwanis and the property owner of 803 explaining the requirement for paving parking lots and driveways.

-Kiwanis uses the trailer to collect paper, which it then takes to be recycled.
-(GI allows for recycling.)
+Kiwanis uses the trailer to collect paper, which it then takes to be recycled (GI zoning allows for recycling).
 Revenue generated from the paper collection is used to support a variety of charities.

-The gravel parking area used by Kiwanis was placed on both properties so that a semitruck could drive onto 803, then park and unload the trailer, then drive off onto 919.
+The gravel parking area used by Kiwanis was placed on both properties so that a semi-truck could drive onto 803, then park and unload the trailer, then drive off onto 919.

 Staff met several times with Kiwanis representatives.
-Kiwanis then attempted to find another location for the trailer, as they determined that paving the parking area would cost more than they were willing to spend.
-Kiwanis spoke with both Overflow and with Ames Resource Recovery but could not come to an agreement about relocating the trailer.
+Kiwanis then attempted to find another location for the trailer, as the group determined that paving the parking area would cost more than they were willing to spend.
+Kiwanis spoke with both Overflow and with Ames Resource Recovery; however, before discussions concluded, Kiwanis sent the email to the City Council on February 13.